U2C9727A4/oorrp/SPECIFICATION.md

 6: get_oid `i[uint64]`.
 Gets the OID of the i'th object.
 (Objects are sorted by their OIDs.
 When i = 0, the object at that position is the object with the highest numerical OID.) i is little endian.
 6r: get_oid. `oid[uint64]` oid represents the object id of the object. oid is little endian.

+TODO: get_inflight_size

+## Object lifetimes
+An object at an OID may not dynamically change its type.
+The only change that can happen is for the object to be deleted.
+Any other change during its life is not allowed.
+Objects may dynamically appear and disappear, but must obey the OID rule of having a set one accross its lifetimes.

 # Base headers